 Explore the report summary of the program objectives, participant demographics, classifications, and affiliations, plus our pre- and post-program survey of participant knowledge and tools.

-Program Schedule: February to June 2019
+Program Schedule: August through December 2019

 (Self-assessment, minimal readings, and online activity prep)